Anne Frank House & Museum

 The museum does not authorize online resellers to sell entrance tickets.

-Sometimes people will try and sell tickets they bought online to visitors waiting in the queue (or via online forums) — often at twice the real cost.
+Sometimes people will try and sell tickets to visitors waiting in the queue (or via online forums) — often at twice the real cost.
 Ignore them, as ticket scalping is not permitted.
 The museum is under no obligation to honor tickets purchased from third parties.

 November 1 through March 31